I have a new explanation for the meaning, A Diamond in the Rough.

 - Belém Tower – THE symbol for the Portuguese Age of Discovery

-- Padre dos Descobrimentos – where ships departed to explore and trade with Asia and the Orient, and also a celebration to the Age of Discovery
+- Padráo dos Descobrimentos – where ships departed to explore and trade with Asia and Orient, and also a celebration to the Age of Discovery

 - Jerónimo’s Monastery – a former monastery to the Order of Saints of Jerome

-- Carlo Convent – A Roman Catholic church destroyed by an earthquake and left in ruins with an open roof.
+- Carmo Convent – A Roman Catholic church destroyed by an earthquake and left in ruins with an open roof.

 - Chiado is a District in Lisbon giving you all the best shopping.
 Avenida da Liberdade has high-end luxury shopping.

 - Take a walk down the The Rio Tejo River and you will notice a red gate bridge similar to the Golden Gate Bridge in San Fransisco.
-Similar in features, these bridges were not built by the same architects.
+The bridges were not built by the same architects.

 This is only a limited list of things to do because there is so much to see and do in Lisbon.
 You should just wander around the streets and see where you end up.
 There are a lot of museums targeted towards a variety of interests suitable for a rainy day as well.